alibaba/spring-cloud-alibaba/spring-cloud-alibaba-examples/seata-example/readme.md

 - Supports automatic passing of `Seata` context when called by a service caller via FeignClient.

-- Supports scenarios where `SeataClient` and `Hystrix` are used together.

 - Supports scenarios where `SeataClient` and `Sentinel` are used together.